quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/sql-security-filters/README.md

 FROM employees
 WHERE department = 'Ventas' OR department = 'Finanzas';
 ```

-**How it works:**
-* `WHERE department = 'Ventas'`: Filters for personnel within the Sales division.
-* `OR department = 'Finanzas'`: Extends the scope to include the Finance division.
-The `OR` operator aggregates personnel from both distinct administrative departments into a single unified update log.
+* **How it works:** The `OR` operator aggregates personnel from both the Sales (`Ventas`) and Finance (`Finanzas`) divisions into a single, unified update roster, ensuring all High-Value Targets receive the critical security patch simultaneously.

----

-## 🛠️ 6.
-Retrieve All Employees Not in IT
+### 6. Excluding Hardened Endpoints
-The Information Technology department handles system hardening protocols natively and had already received an enterprise security update.
-I needed to extract a list of all remaining corporate employees who still required the patch.
+The Information Technology (IT) department natively handles system hardening protocols and had already received the enterprise security update.
+I needed to extract a list of all remaining corporate employees who still required manual patching.

 **SQL Query:**
 ```sql